PurushottamHari/UnHook/scrappy_frontend_app/README.md

 1. **View Articles**: The main page shows all articles with status "ARTICLE_GENERATED"
 2. **Change User**: Use the user ID input field to switch between different users
+3. **Sort Articles**: Use the "Sort by" dropdown to sort by newest, oldest, or title
+4. **Filter by Category**: Use the "Category" dropdown to filter articles by content category
+5. **Filter by Content Type**: Use the "Content Type" dropdown to filter by Medium or Long articles
-3. **Read Articles**: Click on any article card to view the full content
+6. **Read Articles**: Click on any article card to view the full content
-4. **Navigate**: Use the "Back to Articles" button to return to the main page
+7. **Navigate**: Use the "Back to Articles" button to return to the main page

 ## API Endpoints